Stockholm, Pennsylvania

 Stockholm, Pennsylvania is a 2015 drama film directed by Nikole Beckwith, as her directorial and film-writing debut.
 The film premiered at the 2015 Sundance Film Festival.
 The screenplay was awarded the 2012 Nicholl Fellowship from Academy of Motion Picture Arts and Sciences.

-It was produced by Greg Ammon, Leslie Urdang and Dan Halsted with the studio Fido Features.
+It was produced by Greg Ammon, Leslie Urdang and Dan Halsted with the now defunct Fido Features.
 The film was acquired by Lifetime on March 26, 2015, and made its television premiere on May 2, 2015.
 The film is edited by Joe Klotz.

 Plot

-Leanne Dargon is kidnapped at age 4 by Ben McKay, who confines her to his basement and renames her Leia.
-She is reunited with her parents, Marcy and Glen Dargon after 17 years.
-Suffering from Stockholm syndrome, Leia still sees Ben as her father, and sees two strangers in her biological parents.
-As time passes, though, Marcy becomes the unstable one, throwing Glen out of the house, locking Leia up and controlling her every action.
-In the end, Leia escapes the captivity and vows to make a life of her own.
+Leanne Dargon is kidnapped at age 4 by Ben McKay, who confines her to his basement and renames her Leia, isolating her from almost all outside influences.

+In events not directly covered in the film, she is discovered and reunited with her parents, Marcy and Glen Dargon, after an absence of 17 years.

+Showing signs of Stockholm syndrome, Leia still sees Ben as her father, and sees two strangers in her biological parents.

+As time passes, though, Marcy becomes the unstable one, throwing Glen out of the house, taking abrupt and erratic actions, doing attachment exercises, locking Leia up and controlling her as completely as McKay had.

+As the film ends, Leia escapes the captivity and vows to make a life of her own.